How a Reddit Post Outperformed Our Paid Ads

 Not directly.
 What you can do is ship a product worth screenshotting, treat early users like co-builders, and keep showing up in the communities where your users hang out.
 The post itself was a downstream effect, not a tactic.

-What happened to the Google Ads campaign?
+What happened to the paid-ad experiment?

 Should every founder pitch Reddit?